 About the SOM Mentorship Programs

-The SOM provides mentorship opportunities through several programs.
+The School of Medicine provides mentorship opportunities through several programs.
 We aim to create a more equitable workforce, increase cultural competence, and reduce health disparities.

 Through these programs, we want to provide support to first-generation students and underrepresented students in medicine.
 Mentors work side by side to facilitate strong relationships and guidance with mentees.
 Mentees will be provided a path to increased success and a sense of belonging by those who share lived experiences and interests.